deeppavlov/DeepPavlov/docs/components/spelling_correction.rst

     for line in sys.stdin:
         print(model([line])[0], flush=True)

-levenstein_corrector
+levenshtein_corrector
 ---------------------

-Component `levenstein/searcher_component.py` finds all the candidates in a static dictionary on set Damerau-Levenstein distance.
+Component `levenshtein/searcher_component.py` finds all the candidates in a static dictionary on set Damerau-Levenshtein distance.
 It can separate one token into two but it will not work the other way around.